livereload/livereload-site/livereload.com/_articles/features/custom-command.md

 Changes made by the post-processing command won't cause processing to run again to avoid an endless loop.

 Because the changes may be reported with a certain delay, there's a grace period of 0.5 seconds after the post-processing command finishes.
-Changes made during this grace period are considered to be potentially made by the post-processing command, and won't cause processing to run again either.
+Changes made during this grace period are considered to be potentially made by the post-processing command, and won't cause processing to run again.

 The grace period can be customized in the post-processing options dialog.
 It cannot be set to less than 0.01 seconds.